-Services will be held in the First Presbyterian Church Seminole Avenue and Gown Street, during July at 11 o'clock Sunday morning.
-Rev. Albert Sheppard, minister of the church, will conduct the services and will preach of the following topics: July 6, "God's Appeal to Man".
-July 13, 'God's Requirements of Man"; July 20, "God's Feeling Toward Man"; July 27, "God's Supreme Gift Man."
-The church will be closed during August, reopening on the first Sunday in September.
-The Sunday School of the First Presbyterian Church held the annual Children's Day Exercises on Sunday morning, June 8, before a crowded church of interested parents and friends.
-Pins were given to 48 children who had regalarly attended certain periods; one, Miss Marjorie Con-ling, having attended both the Sunday School and church scrvices for nine years without a break.
-A number children were presented books as rewards for making the highest number of marks in the examination held in the Sunday School during the past year.
-Through the generosity of D. M. Sarkisian, 14 children were awarded books for regular attendance upon church service during the past The annual picnic of the school is being held today at Prospect Park, Brooklyn.
+Services will be held in the First Presbyterian Church.
+Seminole Avenue and Gown Street, during July at 11 Schindole Avenue and Gown Street, during July at 11 o'clock Sunday morning.
+Rev. Albert Sheppard, minister of the church, will conduct the services and will preach on the following topics: July 6, "God's Appeal to Man"; July 13, 'God's Requirements of Man"; July 20, "God's Feeling Toward Man"; July 27, "God's Supreme Gift to Man."
+The church will be closed during August, reopening on the fort Sunday in Scottember on the first Sunday in September.
+The Sunday School of the First Presbyterian Church held the annual Children's Day Exercises on Sunday morn-ing, June 8, before a crowded church of interested parents Pins were given to 48 children who had reguand friends. larly attended certain periods; one, Miss Marjorie Conk-ling, having attended both the Sunday School and church services for nine years without a break.
+A number of children were presented books as rewards for making the highest number of marks in the examination held in the Sunday School during the past year.
+Through the gen-erosity of D. M. Sarkisian, 14 children were awarded books for regular attendance upon church service during the past year.
+The annual picnic of the school is being held today at Prospect Park, Brooklyn.

-The reorganized troop of Forest Hills Boy Scouts meets cach Friday night in the Sunday School rooms of the First Presbyterian Church.
-The troop is under the direction

-George Springsteen and M. J. Folensbee.
+The reorganized troop of Forest Hills Boy Scouts meets each Friday night in the Sunday School rooms of the First Presbyterian Church.
+The troop is under the direction of George Springsteen and M. J. Folensbee.